 Abdominal doming often happens from not getting enough of a TA contraction.
 With a little focus, you can get those TAs on board and get a great abdominal contraction.

 Learning how to manage pressure through a balanced abdominal contraction is also very important.
 You can do this by making sure you don’t overly shorten or scrunch one part of the abdominal wall while letting another part dome out.
 By lengthening instead of scrunching, you get a much more balanced contraction that can help spread pressure away from the midline and pelvic floor.

 With abdominal doming, I’ll often see lower abdominal weakness and lower ab bulging as well.
 This pattern can also create neck and chest tightness, since the habit of upper ab gripping can cause a lot of tension in the upper abs.

 Let’s take a look at getting an even abdominal contraction.

 Now, I’d like to give you a bit of a challenge.
 Can you find your lower abs without over-gripping your upper abs?

 We need a balanced core system

-Now, we've looked at having a rectus dominant pattern with not enough lateral (side) abs.
+We've looked at having a rectus-dominant pattern with not enough lateral (side) abs.
 What happens if we have too much TA and IO and not enough RA and EO?
-So, too much stability and not enough movement.
+(Meaning too much stability and not enough movement.)
 This often creates a much wider diastasis recti situation, but will often feel pretty darn good on the pelvic floor.

 Likewise, if someone is in more of a RA dominant pattern or EO dominant pattern, they usually have a narrower diastasis but more pelvic floor issues.
-(Or they at least have to deal with more pressure down on the PF since the EOs create a tremendous amount of pressure.
-They have to move us after all.
+(Or they at least have to deal with more pressure down on the pelvic floor, since the EOs create a tremendous amount of pressure.
+They have to move us, after all!
 Movement generation creates force and pressure.)

 Working with pregnant and postpartum clients/patients?